mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Liffa, that you?"

 He pushed himself up and took a moment to wake, his sleepy eyes still partially covered by his eyehaw.
-I pulled a lightglass from a tabletop and slid it onto the rails above us.
+I searched for a switch nearby and flipped it on, filling the room with a pale orange light.

 "You surprised me," he said.
 "What brings you here?"

 "I'm going on a short trip."

-"What?
-Why?"
+"A trip?
+Where?"
 He asked, his eyes now completely open.

 "To the capital.
 Melna needs me for something."